About Korean search-and-replace

-When I’m working on a translation project, I’ll get started using a certain term and later, with more context, decide a different word would be better… It happens all the time!
+When I’m working on a Korean-to-English translation project, I’ll get started using a certain term and later, with more context, decide a different word would be better… It happens all the time!

 Unfortunately, if you don’t know Korean, you’re playing with fire if you do a global search-and-replace of terms in a document on your own.

 That’s because the spellings of various Korean grammatical markers vary with search-and-replace depending on whether the word they’re attached to ends in a vowel or a consonant.

 Ooooh….
 Korean sounds so hard, right?
 Not really… It’s the same in English!